denull/mods/README.md

 ## How It Works

 1. **Module Loading**: When a module is loaded, it receives a context object and returns a cleanup function.
-2. **Dependency Tracking**: The system automatically tracks which modules require which other modules.
+2. **Dependency Tracking**: The system automatically tracks module dependencies through a graph system.
+3. **Event System**: Modules can communicate through events using the built-in event emitter.
+4. **Resource Management**: Timeouts and intervals are automatically managed and cleaned up.
-3. **Hot Reloading**: Modules can be reloaded without restarting the application.
+5. **Hot Reloading**: Modules can be reloaded without restarting the application.
-4. **Cleanup**: When unloading, the cleanup function is called to properly dispose of resources.
+6. **Cleanup**: When unloading, the cleanup function is called to properly dispose of resources.

-## Best Practices

-1. Always return a cleanup function from your modules
-2. Use the provided context for module configuration
-3. Keep modules focused and single-purpose
-4. Handle cleanup properly to prevent memory leaks
+7. **Process Management**: Automatic cleanup on process exit and error handling.

 ## License